Greek resistance: First resistance acts

-First resistance acts

 German soldiers raising the German War Flag over the Acropolis of Athens.
 The symbol of the country's occupation, it would be taken down in one of the first acts of the Greek Resistance.

 Although there is an unconfirmed incident connected with Evzone Konstantinos Koukidis the day the Germans occupied Athens, the first confirmed resistance act in Greece had taken place on the night of 30 May 1941, even before the end of the Battle of Crete.
 Two young students, Apostolos Santas, a law student, and Manolis Glezos, a student at the Athens University of Economics and Business, secretly climbed the northwest face of the Acropolis and tore down the swastika banner which had been placed there by the occupation authorities.

 The first wider resistance movements occurred in northern Greece, where the Bulgarians annexed Greek territories.
 The first mass uprising occurred around the town of Drama in eastern Macedonia, in the Bulgarian occupation zone.
 The Bulgarian authorities had initiated large-scale Bulgarization policies, causing the Greek population's reaction.
 During the night of 28–29 September 1941 the people of Drama and its outskirts rose up.
 This badly-organized revolt was suppressed by the Bulgarian Army, which retaliated executing 300–500 people in Drama alone.
 An estimated fifteen thousand Greeks were killed by the Bulgarian occupational army during the next few weeks and in the countryside entire villages were machine gunned and looted.
 The town of Doxato and the village of Choristi are officially considered today Martyr Cities.

 At the same time, large demonstrations were organized in Greek Macedonian cities by the Defenders of Northern Greece (YVE), a right-wing organization, in protest against the Bulgarian annexation of Greek territories.

-Armed groups consisted of andartes – αντάρτες ("guerrillas") first appeared in the mountains of Macedonia by October 1941, and the first armed clashes resulted in 488 civilians being murdered in reprisals by the Germans, which succeeded in severely limiting Resistance activity for the next few months.
+Armed groups consisted of andartes – αντάρτες ("partisans") first appeared in the mountains of Macedonia by October 1941, and the first armed clashes resulted in 488 civilians being murdered in reprisals by the Germans, which succeeded in severely limiting Resistance activity for the next few months.
 However, these harsh actions, together with the plundering of Greece's natural resources by the Germans, turned Greeks more against the occupiers.